 In the UT Southwestern Department of Internal Medicine, we strive to be academic in the fullest sense of the word, with no neglect of teaching, clinical care, or scientific investigation.
 Internal Medicine’s operating motto is simple, yet profound:

 "We want to be better next year than we are this year.
 Nothing less.
 Nothing more."

 --David H. Johnson

 We are justifiably proud of our Internal Medicine faculty that includes two Nobel Prize Laureates, Howard Hughes Investigators, and multiple members of the National Academy of Sciences, the National Academy of Medicine (formerly the Institute of Medicine, the Association of American Physicians, the American Society for Clinical Investigation, and the American Academy of Arts and Sciences, among others.
 In addition, many of our faculty have served in leadership roles within the American Board of Internal Medicine, the American College of Physicians, and numerous subspecialty societies.

-The Internal Medicine area of this website includes levels of detail about each of our 17 divisions, information about our residencies and fellowship programs, and much more.
+The Internal Medicine area of this website includes levels of detail about each of our divisions, information about our residency and fellowship programs, and much more.

-As my friend and colleague Dr. Greg Fitz, Dean of the Medical School, has written elsewhere, it is within the context of limitless possibilities that UT Southwestern seeks to educate physicians and scientists for the future of medicine, today.
+As my friend and colleague Greg Fitz, M.D., Dean of the Medical School, has written elsewhere, it is within the context of limitless possibilities that UT Southwestern seeks to educate physicians and scientists for the future of medicine, today.

 I hope the information you find on this website will be helpful as you explore centers of excellence in medical education, research, and patient care.
 If you have further specific questions about Internal Medicine, please contact us.
 Come help us be better next year than we are this year.
 Come help us build the future of medicine, today.